 - You have dreams every night.
 When you’re successful at recalling at least three-fourths of them, you’re ready to try dream interpretation of guided dreams.
 Write a good question.
 This is key.
 Write your question across the top of a blank page in your dream journal.
 Don’t write a lot—one line.
 Don’t explain too much—no need to.
 You’re communicating with your subconscious.
 Just.
 One.
 Line.

 - Follow all the steps for dream journaling.
 Put your pen on the top of your journal.
 You can easily find it if you do.
 Ideally, it’s going to be a lighted pen if you’re sleeping in a dark room.
 If you sleep with a partner, cover up the light with your blanket if you’re writing at night.
 Doing this is considerate to your partner and much easier on your eyes.

 - Put a memory aid on the opposite wrist from which you wear a watch.

 - Think about your problem as you go to sleep, though don’t dwell on it.
-If the problem makes you anxious, stop thinking about it because that’s going to ruin your sleep.
+If the problem makes you anxious, stop thinking about it because that will ruin your sleep.
 You’re going to sleep.
 You should relax.
 Sometimes scents can help you do this by getting you into the right frame of mind.
 This is highly individual.

 - When you wake up, use the mnemonic PACTREPS to recall the finer points of your dream as you lay there.
-When you have PACTREPS memorized and you’ve practiced recalling your dreams, this is going to work well for you.
+When you have PACTREPS memorized, and you’ve practiced recalling your dreams, this is going to work well for you.
 Dream interpretation works through the use of details and experiences.
 Think of the stereotype of a shaman.
-It’s some wizened man or woman, right?
-That’s because through life experiences they’ve had time to practice this and they have the experiences from their subconscious from which to pull these images and symbols.
+It’s some wizened man or woman.
+That’s because through life experiences, they’ve had time to practice this, and they have the experiences from their subconscious from which to pull these images and symbols.

 When problem-solving dream interpretation doesn’t work